-The full-time PhD course lasts for a minimum of nine terms (three years), up to a maximum of twelve terms (four years).
+The full-time PhD course runs for a minimum of nine terms (three years), up to a maximum of twelve terms (four years).
 Candidates must submit within that time-frame unless they can invoke truly exceptional grounds (for instance a medical emergency) to justify deferring submission.
 In other exceptional cases, it may be possible to intermit (interrupt) the studies for a period, in which case the clock stops ticking in relation to the four year maximum period to submission.
-Candidates who exceed the maximum period of study will be removed from the register of current students.
+Candidates who exceed the maximum period of study will be removed from the register and you will no longer be recorded as a student of the University of Cambridge.
+This will mean that you will no longer be entitled to supervision or to use any University or College resources, including your University email address.
 They may apply to be reinstated once they can demonstrate that they are ready to submit the thesis.

 Candidates on the course are expected to devote themselves full-time to their studies.
-Indeed, your College will require you to 'keep term', i.e., be present in Cambridge during the three 8 week 'full terms' which make up the academic year.
+Full-time students must spend at least three terms resident in Cambridge.
+For a term to be 'kept' a student has to reside in Cambridge for a minimum number of nights (59 for the Michaelmas and Lent Terms and 52 for the Easter Term).
+These nights must be between the dates specified in the text under 'From the Statutes and Ordinances of the University of Cambridge' (not the dates in the table of term dates).
 Under certain circumstances, it is possible to spend time away from Cambridge to pursue research.
+Full-time post

+Postgraduate students are expected to live within 10 miles of the centre of Cambridge while carrying out research in the University.
+Students who have good reason to live further away must apply formally for permission to reside outside the University's precincts (via their CamSIS self-service) and have the agreement of their supervisor that this will not impair their ability to study and to attend the University as required, and the consent of their College.
 However, to work away from Cambridge, you will need to obtain leave from the Student Registry.
 Such leave will only be granted after you have successfully passed your first year registration exercise.
 While working away, students are required to keep in contact with their Supervisor and provide them with regular reports.